 You are also edified when you spend time in quality fellowship with other believers.
 The Apostle Paul, in 1 Corinthians 14:26, gave instructions to the church at Corinth as to the kind of fellowship that edifies:

 “How is it then, brethren? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
 Let all things be done unto edifying.”

-The Psalms here do not necessarily refer to the Psalms of David, but to songs that are consistent with New Testament realities.
-Doctrine refers to teaching.
-Sound teaching will get you edified, so would revelation in line with the right.
+The “Psalms” here do not necessarily refer to the Psalms of David, but to songs that are consistent with New Testament realities.
+“Doctrine” refers to teaching.
+Sound teaching will get you edified, as would revelation in line with the word.

-Although speaking in tongues edifies you when you pray personally, the culture of interpretation of tongues in corporate prayer should also be encouraged.
+Although speaking in tongues edifies you when you pray personally, the culture of interpretation of tongues in corporate prayers should also be encouraged.

-Do you realize that everything mentioned here has to do utterance?
+Do you realize that everything mentioned in this verse has to do utterance?
 When you fellowship with other believers, the words spoken are the most important things.
 You can dance, sing spiritual songs and laugh.
 But never take teaching for granted.